Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Explore credit cards that work as hard for your money as you do.

-If you’re a single parent, a credit card could be a convenient way to free up cash flow between paydays or to help manage financial emergencies.
-With a wide range of credit cards on the market, it’s possible to find one that offers low annual fees, up to 55 interest-free days and have a lower minimum income requirement.
-Use this guide to help you compare your options to find the most suitable one for you.
+If you’re a single parent, a credit card can be a convenient way to free up cash flow between paydays or to help manage financial emergencies.
+With a wide range of credit cards on the market, it’s possible to find one that offers low annual fees, up to 55 interest-free days and has rewards you can benefit from.
+Compare your options below.

 1. Compare your options

-Just as there are many types of credit cards to suit different types of needs, there are many credit cards on the market that could be suitable and useful for a single parent.
+There are many types of credit cards on the market that could be suitable and useful for a single parent.
 It’s important to compare the features, costs, terms and conditions in relation to your spending habits and financial situation in order to find the best card for your needs.

 2. Check the eligibility requirements before applying